greenelab/manubot-gpt-manuscript/manuscript.md

 However, important details were removed, and sometimes sentences changed the meaning.
 In this case, we could accept the simplified sentence structure but add back the missing details.

+![
+**A paragraph in the Results section of PhenoPLIER.**
+Original text is on the left and suggested revision on the right.
+](images/diffs/results/phenoplier-paragraph-01.svg "Diffs - PhenoPLIER results paragraph 01"){#fig:results:phenoplier width="100%"}

 In PhenoPLIER, the model also produced high-quality revisions for most paragraphs, while keeping citations and references to figures, tables and other section of the manuscript in the Manubot/Markdown format.
 In some cases, important details were left out, but they could be easily added back while keeping the improved sentence structure of the revised version.
 Other cases clearly showed the limitations of revising one paragraph at a time without considering the rest of the text.
-An example of this is when we describe our CRISPR screening approach to assess whether top genes in a latent variable (LV) could represent good therapeutic targets:
+For instance, one paragraph describes our CRISPR screening approach to assess whether top genes in a latent variable (LV) could represent good therapeutic targets.

-![
-](images/diffs/results/phenoplier-paragraph-01.svg "Diffs - PhenoPLIER results paragraph 01"){width="100%"}

-In this case, the model generated a paragraph with a completely different meaning.
+In this case, the model generated a paragraph with a completely different meaning (Figure @fig:results:phenoplier).
 The revised paragraph describes an experiment that does not exist with a reference to a nonexisting section.
 There is no mention of the CRISPR screen and the gene symbols identified to be associated with the regulation of lipids, which are the key elements in the original text.
 Instead, the model seemed to have focused more on the title and keywords of the manuscript (Table @tbl:manuscripts) that are part of every prompt (Figure @fig:ai_revision).